Wence024/ClassFlow/docs/Backlogs.md

 Ponderings:

 * [ ] Examine why sessioncell UI logic is separate and decentralized from timetablelogic.
 It gave me a headache when trying to manually deal with class-merging renders.

+* A collapsible sidebar would be great.
+* A single-page UI for timetabling would be intuitive.
+* A folder restructure according to use case would be clarifying.